Reece Staunton: Bradford (Park Avenue)

 In August 2022 he moved to Bradford (Park Avenue) for an undisclosed transfer fee, his third spell with the club.

 Spennymoor Town

 On 8 June 2023, Staunton signed for National League North side Spennymoor Town.
 At the end of the 2023–24 season, he won the Supporters' Player and Players' Player of the Year awards.
 The following season, he won the Players' Player of the Year award again; sharing the award with Glen Taylor.

 Grimsby Town

 On 19 June 2025, it was announced that Staunton had signed for League Two side Grimsby Town on a two-year deal.
 The transfer saw Staunton return to the English Football League following an "impressive" season with Spennymoor.

+Staunton signed a new three-year deal on 5 August 2026 extending his stay until the summer of 2029.

 International career

 In November 2018 he was called up by the Republic of Ireland under-18 team, having first been involved with the national team set-up since the previous year.

 Style of play

 Speaking in May 2020, Bradford City manager Stuart McCall described Staunton by saying "he's adaptable because he can play left back, left centre half in a three and can sit in front of the back four.
 He's got a really good passing range".